USFWS/secas/_posts/2026-01-29-Help-review-update-to-fire-frequency-indicator.md

 ---
 layout: post
-published: false
+published: true
 title: Help review update to fire frequency indicator
 author: Rua Mordecai, Coordinator for the Southeast Blueprint
 hero:
-  name: SEBP2025_horizontal_web.jpg
+  name: FireFrequencyScreenshot.jpg
   alt: >-
-    A map depicting key priority areas for achieving the SECAS vision of a connected network of lands and waters.
-Priority areas are shown in shades of purple and gray.
-Darkest purple represents highest priority, middle purple high priority, and lightest purple medium priority.
-Gray represents priority connections between the purple areas.
+    A map depicting the fire frequency indicator for the continental Southeast in shades of orange on top of a gray basemap.
   caption: >-
-    Southeast Conservation Blueprint Version 2025 identifies priority areas for a connected network of lands and waters across the Southeast and U.S. Caribbean.
+    The current fire frequency indicator is due for an update!
+Please sign up for a 1-hr call to help review draft improvements.
   headerClass: light-text
   float: right
 ---